 Koh Phi Phi (pronounced Pee Pee) is located about 45km East of Phuket and offers some excellent dive sites for all levels of diver.
-Day trips are available from Phuket to Phi Phi by speedboat or slower dive boats, but the area is best experienced on the 7 dive Phi Phi special.
-In many places you find shallow hard coral gardens, making Phi Phi a good spot for snorkeling as well as diving.
+Phi Phi Islands diving day trips are available from Phuket by speedboat or slower dive boats, but the area is best experienced on the 7 dive Phi Phi special.
+In many places you find shallow hard coral gardens, making Phi Phi a good spot for snorkeling as well as scuba diving.
 Koh Bida Nok and Koh Bida Nai, at the South end of the Phi Phi island chain are among the best sites in the region.

 Koh Bida Nok & Koh Bida Nai

 Koh Bida Nai Divesite Map

 At the Southern end of the Phi Phi Islands chain lie two small rocky islands, both of which provide excellent and varied diving suitable for beginners and experienced divers.
 There are shallow reefs and steep walls, with depths from 8-28m.
 Leopard sharks are often seen on these sites, usually resting in the sand, but sometimes swimming – a beautiful sight.